HCMC-Metro-SWD392/Summer2025SWD392_NET1703_Group2_BE/README.md

   - Path-constrained validation reduces fraud and improves UX
   - Short-lived QR codes for subscriptions improve security while supporting real-time validation
 - The solution is modular, testable, and production-oriented with clear separation of concerns and infra adapters.

-If you need a tailored one-pager or slide for a hiring panel, I can condense this into a visual architecture + key flows diagram with talking points.